 Financial support isn’t available for this course because it comes with a salary.

 If you choose a course without a salary, you may be eligible for financial support while you study, including bursaries, scholarships and loans.

-An honours degree from a UK university or its equivalent verified by NARIC from overseas.
+An honors degree from a UK university or its equivalent verified by NARIC from overseas.

 A Levels, higher level qualifications or their equivalent from the UK or its equivalent verified by NARIC from overseas.

-GCSE grade C in English, Maths and Science or its equivalent from the UK or its equivalent verified by NARIC from overseas.
+GCSE grade C or grade 4 and above, in English, Maths and Science or its equivalent from the UK or its equivalent verified by NARIC from overseas.

 We also accept equivalency tests and can support you in completing these; please contact us.

 Being a teacher is not just about standing in front of a classroom reading from a book, we are looking for individuals who have the enthusiasm, drive and patience to work with a variety of young people from various backgrounds and who enjoy a challenge.

 Taking responsibility for your own development as a teacher will give you the rewarding fulfillment, knowing that you have the potential to actually make a difference to a child’s life.